a0x8o/docker-spark/README.md

 * [Scala template](template/scala)

 ## Kubernetes deployment
-These Spark images can also be used in a Kubernetes enviroment.
+The Spark images can also be used in a Kubernetes enviroment.

 To deploy a simple Spark standalone cluster issue